 Studies have shown no weight gain even with increased olive oil consumption (17), increased antioxidants in the blood, and even weight loss.

 Type 2 diabetes can be reduced with olive oil.

 Like many healthy fats, olive oil is beneficial to blood sugars, decreasing blood glucose compared to carbohydrates and even improving insulin sensitivity.

-In fact, one study of over 400 people, ages 55-80, found a 52% reduced incidence of diabetes when olive oil was added to the diet (16).
+One study of over 400 people, ages 55-80, found a 52% reduced incidence of diabetes when olive oil was added to the diet (18).

 Olive oil does even more.

 Like other diseases, cancer occurs at a lower rate in people in Mediterranean countries (19).